jasmine/jasmine/.github/CONTRIBUTING.md

 ...will install all of the node modules locally.
 Now run

-    $ grunt
+    $ npm test

-...if you see that JSHint runs, your system is ready.
+...you should see tests run and eslint checking formatting.

 ### How to write new Jasmine code